quidphp/site/README.md

 ## License
 **QuidPHP/Site** is available as an open-source software under the [MIT license](LICENSE).

+## Documentation
+**QuidPHP/Site** documentation is being written.
+Once ready, it will be available at https://quidphp.github.io/project.

 ## Installation
 **QuidPHP/Site** can be easily installed with [Composer](https://getcomposer.org).
 It is available on [Packagist](https://packagist.org/packages/quidphp/site).
 ``` bash